dionisio-rubi/fortnite-locker-stats/README.md

 To exit the application, just press the X button on the top right.
 After exiting the program, make sure to comment the line you uncommented beforehand, otherwise your locker will be cleared.
 That's it!
 Have fun! :)

+## CS 333 Information ##
+You can check out the docker portion of the project here [https://hub.docker.com/r/dionisiorubi/fortnite-locker-stats](https://hub.docker.com/r/dionisiorubi/fortnite-locker-stats).

+Here is the image for proof of coverage:

 ## Sources Used ##
 - [Fortnite API](https://fortnite-api.com/v2/cosmetics/br)